The Circle Maker: Praying Circles Around Your Biggest Dreams and Greatest Fears

 “This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.”
 1 John 5:14-15

 But Batterson takes Biblical descriptions of God working, in an historical context with specific commands to obey, and turns them into a prescription for us to follow and claim as ours.
 For example, the story of Joshua really becomes all about – us imitating Joshua (p.
 15).
 The problem with this is that we don’t receive specific promises/commands from God like Joshua did in order to be able to pray with “bigness and boldness.”
-True faith does please God.
-But true faith is based in God’s Word.
-It is not birthed in us and by us.
-We do not whip it up in our own power.
+True faith does please God, but it is based in God’s Word.
+It is not birthed in us or by us, nor do we whip it up in our own power.

 But please make no mistake about “prophecies” though.
 Scripturally speaking, true prophecies are God’s Word.
 False prophecies are men and women attempting to play God and speak for God, and in this instance, the image of “praying God’s words!”
 False prophets and prophecies are not sent by Him nor do they represent Him.